eastside/pytexas2013/README.md

 Instructions below are for Ubuntu 12.04 64 bit, though they may work for other Debian and Ubuntu installs.

+Note: At the PyTexas 2013 talk, John-Michael used DigitalOcean for the box itself.
+For initial server setup using a DigitalOcean droplet, see [this](https://www.digitalocean.com/community/articles/initial-server-setup-with-ubuntu-12-04).

 ## Install packages

 We will be using git to pull a django project, pip for our virtualenv and packages, and nginx as our proxy server.
 First we will update our package list and then install our necessary packages: